 We're not here to judge your habits, but lighting up in the car might be bad for more than just your health: it could impact on your driving.
 To clear up any confusion about when you can and can't smoke in the car, we've reviewed the laws and made it clear below.

 Is it illegal to smoke and drive?

-The Highway Code doesn't make it a specific offence to smoke while driving in a vehicle used primarily for private purposes, any more than it’s a specific offence to change a CD, read a map or eat, but coupled with bad driving, or if they lead to an accident, any of these behaviours could result in a charge of careless driving, or not being in a position to control the vehicle.
+Contrary to the popular driving myth, it's not illegal to smoke and drive.
+The Highway Code doesn't make it a specific offence to smoke while driving in a vehicle used primarily for private purposes, any more than it’s a specific offence to change a CD, read a map or eat.
+But coupled with bad driving, or if they lead to an accident, any of these behaviours could result in a charge of careless driving, or not being in a position to control the vehicle.

 They can also be used to show dangerous driving, an offence which could lead to imprisonment, particularly if the dangerous driving causes a death.

 Rule 148 of the Highway Code includes smoking as one of a number of distractions to be avoided when driving or riding:

 - Loud music (this may mask other sounds)

 - Trying to read maps

 - Inserting a cassette or CD or tuning a radio